gobysec/GobyExtension/README.md

 The goby.registerCommond is indispensable for all extensions to register commands.

 ### View entry point
-Users can customize the buttons at the top of the pop-up window, You can also customize the toolbar extension buttons.
-Currently goby cannot support much, you can see more in contributions.views.
+Users can customize the buttons at the top of the pop-up window, and customize the toolbar extension buttons.
+Currently goby cannot support much, you can see more details in contributions.views.

 Custom view
 In many cases, only configuring the view entry point is not enough for users.
-For example, you want to display a custom page which is searchable by clicking the button on the pop-up window, and let the user operate (edit, select) by himself.
-You need to use a custom view to achieve.
+For example, you want to display a custom page which is searchable by clicking the button on the pop-up window, and perform certain operations such as edit or select.
+You need to use a custom view to achieve this.
 Currently goby provides the following APIs to display custom pages:

  - Use the goby.showIframeDia method to display the content of a custom page.
 In goby, your page will be embedded in a pop-up window for display.
 The title, width and height of the window can be set by parameters.

  - You can also use the goby.showPagemethod to display the content of a custom page.
 Goby will embed your page on the right side and this page can run in the background.

 ### Extension settings
-Most extensions will be open for users.
+Most extensions will be available for users.
 If you have this requirement, just fill in the relevant configuration items in contributions.configuration.

-At the same time, you can get the extension configuration item from goby.getConfiguration, you can also modify it from goby.setConfiguration.
+At the same time, you can acquire the extension configuration item from goby.getConfiguration, and modify it from goby.setConfiguration.

-### Notification
+### Notifications
 Almost all extensions need to prompt users at some point.
 Goby provides 4 APIs to display information of different importance.

  - goby.showInformationMessage